kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-2.md

 create_widget( 'Front Page Right', 'front-right', 'Displays on the right of the hompage');
 ```

-This will create 3 widgets that we can put in a row with Twitter Bootstrap
+* This will create 3 widgets that we can put in a row with Twitter Bootstrap

-When you are in the WP Dashboard, you can go to `Appearance > Widgets`
+* When you are in the WP Dashboard, you can go to `Appearance > Widgets`

-You will see the 3 widgets you created for the front Page.
-Drag and drop `Text` widget into each of these boxes.
+* You will see the 3 widgets you created for the front Page
+* Drag and drop `Text` widget into each of these boxes

 ### Add the widget to your page
 `front-page.php`

 ```php